-If you received a suspicious email that looks like it’s from us - or another company claiming to be associated with us - don’t click links or reply to the message.
+If you received a suspicious email that looks like it’s from us, or another company claiming to be associated with us, don’t click links or reply to the message.
 Report it to our Security team by forwarding the entire email to email@example.com.
 Include the email header and subject line, which helps us investigate where it came from and take action to stop it from spreading to other customers.

 What you received could be a phishing email.
-"Phishing" is when scammers send emails or text messages attempting to trick you into giving them your personal information.
-These emails often impersonate trusted companies like Squarespace.
+Phishing is when scammers send messages trying to trick you into giving them your personal information.
+These emails often impersonate trusted brands like Squarespace.

 How to spot a phishing scam

-While scammers adjust their tactics frequently, look out for these classic signs of a phishing or spoof message:
+While scammers change their tactics frequently, look for these classic signs of a phishing or spoof message: